Get the knowledge you need to grow your business, straight to your inbox.Subscribe

 Instead, you’ll be covered by PayPal’s Purchase Protection Program.

-If the products that you receive is not as described, then remember to return the parcel back to China with a tracking number to minimize any potential disputes with the supplier.
+If the products that you receive are not as described, then remember to return the parcel back to China with a tracking number to minimize any potential disputes with the supplier.

 When it comes to buying on Alibaba, it is perfectly possible to do so safely and securely.